innomatica/carta/extra/docs/manual.md

 ![](./res/nextcloud_settings.png){: style="width:400px"}

-* You should be able to navigate your server from the Add button
+* You should be able to navigate your server add books from your server

 ![](./res/webdav_menu_item.png){: style="width:400px"}

+## Set Up Private WebDAV Server

+If you are new to WebDAV, visit [this page for easy setup](https://github.com/innomatica/carta/tree/master/extra/webdav)

 ## Share Books, Delete Books